WestJet

-WestJet Airlines Ltd. is a Canadian low-cost carrier headquartered in Calgary, Alberta, near Calgary International Airport.
-It is the second-largest Canadian airline, behind Air Canada, operating an average of 777 flights and carrying more than 66,130 passengers per day.
-In 2018, WestJet carried 25.49 million passengers, making it the ninth-largest airline in North America by passengers carried.

-WestJet was founded in 1994 and began operations in 1996.
-It began as a low-cost alternative to the country's competing major airlines.
-WestJet provides scheduled and charter air service to more than 100 destinations in Canada, the United States, Europe, Asia, Mexico, Central America, and the Caribbean.

-WestJet is owned by Kestrel Bidco Inc., a subsidiary of Onex Corporation,.
-Although not a formal member of any airline alliance, WestJet has codeshare agreements with many other airlines.
-It operates two variants of the Boeing 737 Next Generation family, the Boeing 737 MAX, as well as a Boeing 787 aircraft, on select long-haul routes.

-WestJet has two direct subsidiaries: WestJet Encore, which operates the Bombardier Q400; and WestJet Link, which operates the Saab 340B through a seat capacity purchase agreement with Pacific Coastal Airlines.

-In 2018, WestJet had passenger revenues of CAN$4.733 billion.
-WestJet is the number 1 airline in Canada and third best airline in North America as per SKYTRAX 2022 World Airline Awards.
+WestJet is a Canadian airline headquartered in Calgary, Alberta.
+Founded in 1994, it was the third largest airline in Canada, behind Canadian Airlines International Inc. and Air Canada, and was the eighth largest airline in North America by frequency.
+It began operations in 1996 with 220 employees, three aircraft, and five destinations, and was launched as a low-cost alternative to the country's major airlines.

+WestJet operates scheduled, charter, and cargo air service, transporting more than 25 million passengers per year in over 100 destinations across North America, Caribbean, Europe, Asia, and Central America.
+WestJet utilizes Calgary International Airport as its exclusive global connecting hub, with Toronto Pearson International Airport being a strategic secondary hub.
+The airline has two direct subsidiaries: WestJet Encore, which operates the De Havilland Canada Dash 8, the Q400NextGen, on routes in Western Canada, and WestJet Cargo, which operates three cargo aircraft, all Boeing 737s (800BCF), which were previously used as WestJet passenger aircraft and converted for cargo use.

+WestJet is not a member of any major airline alliances, such as Star Alliance, Oneworld, or SkyTeam.
+However, it utilizes codeshare and interline agreements with various airlines.

 History

 1994–1999: First flights

-Westjet was founded on June 27, 1994, by Clive Beddoe, David Neeleman, Mark Hill, Tim Morgan, and Donald Bell.
+WestJet was founded on June 27, 1994, by Clive Beddoe, David Neeleman, Mark Hill, Tim Morgan, and Donald Bell.
 WestJet was based on the low-cost carrier business model pioneered by Southwest Airlines and Morris Air in the United States.
 Its original routes were all located in Western Canada, which gave the airline its name.

-On February 29, 1996, the first WestJet flight (a Boeing 737-200) departed.
-Initially, the airline served Calgary, Edmonton, Kelowna, Vancouver and Winnipeg with a fleet of three used Boeing 737-200 aircraft and 225 employees.
+On February 29, 1996, the first WestJet flight operated by a Boeing 737-200 departed.
+Initially, the airline served Calgary, Edmonton, Kelowna, Vancouver and Winnipeg with a fleet of three second-hand Boeing 737-200s and 225 employees.
 By the end of that same year, the company had added Regina, Saskatoon and Victoria to its network.

-In mid-September 1996, WestJet's fleet was grounded due to a disagreement with Transport Canada over maintenance schedule requirements.
+In mid September 1996, WestJet's fleet was grounded due to a disagreement with Transport Canada over maintenance schedule requirements.
 The airline suspended all service for two weeks before resuming flights.

 In early 1999, Clive Beddoe stepped down as WestJet's CEO and was replaced by former Air Ontario executive Steve Smith.
 In July 1999, WestJet made its initial public offering of stock at 2.5 million shares, opening at $10 per share.
 The same year, the cities of Thunder Bay, Grande Prairie, and Prince George were added to WestJet's route map.